-I have grown mine from fresh lemongrass stalks they sell in supermarket.
+I have been growing lemongrass mine from fresh lemongrass stalks they sell in the supermarket.
 Just soak them in water till they start rooting.
 It takes about 10 days.
 After they have been rooted just transfer them to a pot or ground or raised bed filled with well drain compost.
 They grow well in a sunny spot indoors or outdoors.
 There are lemongrass seeds available to buy.
-However they don’t germinate very well.
-It is much easier to root lemongrass from stalks rather than trying to sow from seeds.
+However, I found out that they don’t germinate very well or easily.
+Therefore, it is much easier to root lemongrass from stalks rather than trying to sow from seeds.

 They don’t need much watering and just need some multipurpose or manure compost.
 I grow mine outdoors and come autumn when the night temperature starts to drop less 8 deg cel at night I dig them up and put them in a sunny spot indoors.
 Either that or I just harvest them and root some more for the next years season.
 They freeze very well in the freezer once harvested.

-Lemongrass is a great herb to use in south east asian curries and cooking.
-I use to make make curry spices.
+Lemongrass is a great herb to use in south-east Asian curries and cooking.
+I use to make curry spices.